The science of numbers and the art of calculation depend upon the pure intelligence in the attainment of pure truth.

 Understanding that in DIVISON, we must find how many times

 half and quarter are not the fractions ½ and ¼.
-The fraction ¼ is a number we need for measuring, and is one quarter or the fourth part of 1, on the number line.
+The fraction ¼ is a number we need for measuring, and is one quarter or the fourth part of 1 on the number line.
 Obviously, then, the student must first understand "one quarter."
-Confusion arises because in English (not in every language), the proper fractions have the same names as the parts.
-In fact, what is usually taught as fractions -- "¼ means 1 out of 4" -- is actually parts taught with fractional symbols.
+Confusion arises because in English (not every language), the proper fractions have the same names as the parts.
+In fact, what is usually taught as fractions"¼ means 1 out of 4"is actually parts taught with fractional symbols.

 But parts are more effectively taught verbally.
 They are the best preparation for fractions and percent.
 In fact, many problems traditionally taught with fractions can now be understood directly.
 5 people are what percent of 20 people?
 Since 5 is one quarter of 20, then 5 is 25% of 20.
 Why does 25% mean one quarter?
 Because 25 is one quarter of 100.

-These pages, then, present arithmetic as its own science -- not as a stepping-stone to algebra.
+These pages, then, present arithmetic as its own sciencenot as a stepping-stone to algebra.
 This is not "pre-algebra."
 Algebra, which will be useful only to certain students, is the written manipulation of symbols.
-But arithmetic is not merely a relationship between symbols, for the words have meaning and therefore truth. ("5 is one more than 4, and one less than 6.")
+But arithmetic is not merely a relationship between symbols, for the words have meaning and therefore truth. ("10% of $50 is $5.")
 Properly taught, arithmetic is the most educational subject.
 When the algebra teacher gives the rule for dividing negative numbers, or the chemistry teacher asserts that a hydrogen atom has one proton, the student must accept it on authority.
-But the arithmetic student can see a fact itself -- 5 is the third part of 15.
+But the arithmetic student can see a fact itself5 is the third part of 15.
 Whoever understands the meaning of those words can decide directly whether or not it is true.
 It is not a question of authority or belief.
 That is an educational experience.

 In addition to Euclid's Seventh Book, the inspiration for many of these pages has been J. E. Rozán, Aritmética y Geometría, México, D. F., Progreso, 1947.